 3. Self-Made

-You can also create your questionnaire on a document tool, such as Microsoft Word, Pages, or Google Docs.
-This is a good option when sending out internal questionnaires or if you're printing out and mailing it.
+Finally, you can also create your questionnaire the old-fashioned way on a document tool, such as Microsoft Word, Pages, or Google Docs.
+This is a good option when sending out internal questionnaires or printing out and mailing them.

-You can type up your questions and have users complete it on the same document, like in the template below.
+You can type up your questions and have users complete the survey on the same document, like in the template below.

 I am treated fairly by my manager.